Gavin-McCorry/Data-332/Counting_Cars_IRL_App/README.md

 ```

 ## Shiny App
-All visuals and data are can be found on the link below.
+All visuals and data can be found on the link below.
 https://gavin-mccorry.shinyapps.io/Counting_Cars_IRL_App/

 ## Conclusion
-Based on the 150 cars obsrved, we can find no initial correlation between the ffectivnss of the radar and th speeds of cars.
-Besides the effectiveeness of th radar, time of day, temperature, and wheater dont have any correlation either with the speed of cars.
-More oservations ar needed to draw furthr conclusions about th effectiveenss of speed radars on drivers speeding.
+Based on the 150 cars observed, we can find no initial correlation between the effectiveness of the radar and the speeds of cars.
+Besides the effectiveness of the radar, time of day, temperature, and weather don't have any correlation either with the speed of cars.
+More observations are needed to draw further conclusions about the effectiveness of speed radars on drivers speeding.

 ## Copyright Notice